lucylow/salty-wet-man/README.md

 # Salty Wet Man

-The goal of Salty Wet Man is to flag inappropriate online content to make the internet a safe and inclusive space for children.
+The goal of Salty Wet Man is to flag inappropriate online content to make the internet a safe and inclusive space for everyone.

 *Warning.
 Repo contains abstract nudity and may be unsuitable for the workplace.*